 1UZ-FE: Performance Data

-Like I mentioned before, the 1UZFE has come in a couple different forms over the years.
+As I mentioned before, the 1UZFE has come in a couple of different forms over the years.
 Engine changes such as VVT-i increased the horsepower output by quite a bit.

 - 256 horsepower @ 5,400 rpm